Radioisotopes in Medicine

 For some medical conditions, it is useful to destroy or weaken malfunctioning cells using radiation.
 The radioisotope that generates the radiation can be localised in the required organ in the same way it is used for diagnosis - through a radioactive element following its usual biological path, or through the element being attached to a suitable biological compound.
 In most cases, it is beta radiation which causes the destruction of the damaged cells.
 This is radionuclide therapy (RNT) or radiotherapy.
 Short-range radiotherapy is known as brachytherapy, and this is becoming the main means of treatment.

 Although radiotherapy is less common than diagnostic use of radioactive material in medicine, it is nevertheless widespread, important and growing.
 An ideal therapeutic radioisotope is a strong beta emitter with just enough gamma to enable imaging, eg lutetium-177.
 This is prepared from ytterbium-176 which is irradiated to become Yb-177 which decays rapidly to Lu-177.
-Yttrium-90 is used for treatment of cancer, particularly non-Hodgkin's lymphoma, and its more widespread use is envisaged, including for arthritis treatment.
+Yttrium-90 is used for treatment of cancer, particularly non-Hodgkin's lymphoma and liver cancer, and it is being used more widely, including for arthritis treatment.
 Lu-177 and Y-90 are becoming the main RNT agents.

 Iodine-131 and phosphorus-32 are also used for therapy.
 Iodine-131 is used to treat the thyroid for cancers and other abnormal conditions such as hyperthyroidism (over-active thyroid).
 In a disease called Polycythemia vera, an excess of red blood cells is produced in the bone marrow.
 Phosphorus-32 is used to control this excess.